Pabiper/Sleep-Apnea/README.md

 ## Long-Range Interdependencies Aware Signal Analysis (LRIA)

-`LRIA` folder contains the code to extract and select the inner coupling information (coupling matrices) from the raw data.
+The `LRIA` folder contains the code to extract and select the inner coupling information (coupling matrices) from the raw data.

 The code package is written by Matlab.